 Through the use of these and other models, even micro-influencer travel influencers can make an income from their creative content.
 Click here for a more basic guide to getting started as an influencer.

-Although these models for making money as a travel influencer take a varying amount of skill, effort, time, and luck, it’s still possible- even in 2022- to break into the travel influencer industry.
+Although these models for making money as a travel influencer take a varying amount of skill, effort, time, and luck, it’s still possible- even into 2023- to break into the travel influencer industry.
 In fact, as more and more people plan to return to travel, it’s a prime time to jump in the fray and learn how to make money as a travel influencer.